Hazardous Material Storage

 - All chemicals should be labeled and dated.

-- Flammable materials should be stored in approved, dedicated, flammable materials storage cabinet.
+- Flammable materials should be stored in an approved, dedicated, flammable materials storage cabinet.

 - Liquids should be stored in unbreakable or double-contained packaging or storage cabinet should have the capacity to hold the contents if the container breaks.